Benjamin Tucker: Labor rights

-Tucker opposed protectionism, believing that tariffs caused high prices by preventing national producers from having to compete with foreign competitors.
-He believed that free trade would help keep prices low and therefore would assist laborers in receiving what he called their "natural wage".
-Tucker objected to the exploitation of individuals and explained that only under anarchism will man be truly free, saying: "When interest, rent, and profit disappear under the influence of free money, free land, and free trade, it will make no difference whether men work for themselves, or are employed, or employ others.
+Tucker objected to what he perceived as exploitation of labor, and believed that only under anarchic socialism would people be rewarded justly for their labor, saying: "When interest, rent, and profit disappear under the influence of free money, free land, and free trade, it will make no difference whether men work for themselves, or are employed, or employ others.
 In any case they can get nothing but that wage for their labor which free competition determines".